What is a 403(b)?

 The IRS limits the amount you can contribute each year

-Participants can contribute up to $18,000 in 2015.
+In 2016, you can contribute up to $18,000.
 This limit is applicable if you're under age 50 as of December 31st (referred to as the "elective deferral amount")

-Participants who are 50 or older any time during the calendar year can contribute an additional $6,000.
+In 2016, if you are 50 or older any time during the calendar year you can contribute an additional $6,000.
 That means you can contribute up to $24,000 if you're age 50 or older (referred to as "catch-up contributions")*

 *An additional catch-up may be available if you are an eligible employee and have at least 15 years of service.
 The actual amounts may vary based on your employers specific plan design.